-Most people think that singers make a lot of money, which is true for some cases but these are the minority.
-One of the hardest jobs to land in the singing scene is to be an opera singer, mostly because you will need to have a degree in the music field and most likely you will need to finish a conservatory.
-Most opera houses are extremely picky who they hire, and this also reflects in the salary.
+Most people think that singers make a lot of money, which is true in some cases but these are the minority.
+One of the hardest jobs to land in the singing scene is to be an opera singer, mostly because you will need to have a degree in music.
+Most opera houses are extremely picky about who they hire, and this also reflects in the salary.

 There are some opera singers that make over $100k per year, but the truth is that most opera singers can barely scrape by and some of them also have a second job.
 One of my close friends who was an opera singer for around 13 years had to take up another job as a firefighter, and after the first year of having two jobs, he had to quit singing opera.
 Only a handful of opera singers make it big, and the barrier of entry is way too high for such a low salary.

 What you need to understand is that the opera house is a business, and every year a new budget is calculated based on the previous year’s earnings.
-If the next year’s projections are not the best than the opera house might even let go of some singers.
-The truth is that most opera houses do not let go of singers so easily if the earnings of the opera house are going down than everybody who works at the opera house will have a portion of their salary cut, they do this so they don’t have to fire anybody.
-There is something which a lot of opera singers tend to forget, which is the cost of a bachelor’s degree in the field of music or even the master of music degree.
+If the next year’s projections are not the best then the opera house might even let go of some singers.
+The truth is that most opera houses do not let go of singers so easily if the earnings of the opera house are going down then everybody who works at the opera house will have a portion of their salary cut, they do this so they don’t have to fire anybody.
+There is something that a lot of opera singers tend to forget, which is the cost of a bachelor’s degree in the field of music or even a master of music degree.